Cante flamenco: El Planeta (Antonio Fernández)

-Although concrete information about El Planeta is scarce, it is thought he was born around 1770 in Cadiz.
+Although concrete information about El Planeta is scarce, it is thought he was born around 1770 in Cádiz.
 He is widely acknowledged as the first famous performer of the cante flamenco.
 Originally a blacksmith, El Planeta soon became a renowned leader within the Gypsy community, bearing the honorary title of "Count and Prince of the Fraternity."
 It is believed he usually sang unaccompanied, although he sometimes accompanied himself on the guitar.
 The oldest siguiriyas in recorded flamenco history are those of El Planeta.
 He died around 1850, most likely in or around Seville.

 El Fillo (Francisco Ortega Vargas)

 Born around 1820 in Villa Real, El Fillo was the chosen disciple of El Planeta.
 El Fillo was able to perform all forms of cante, and has thus been known as "the father of cante."
 His hoarse, harsh voice has become a defining characteristic of cante to this day - this style of singing is described as afilla in homage to him.
 It is believed that El Fillo died in 1878 in Seville.